hbc/NGS-Data-Analysis-long-course/sessionI/lessons/06_data_organization.md

 * Recognizing the need for Data Management
 * Planning a good genomics experiment and getting started with project organization
 * Have a general idea of the experiment and its objectives
-* Understand how and why we choose this dataset
+* Understand how and why we chose this dataset

 ## Data Management

 Project organization is one of the most important parts of a sequencing project, but is **often overlooked in the excitement to get a first look at new data**.
 While it's best to get yourself organized before you begin analysis, it's never too late to start.

 In the most important ways, the methods and approaches we need in bioinformatics are the same ones we need at the bench or in the field - **planning, documenting, and organizing** will be the key to good reproducible science.
-Before we begin organizing our project we will first talk a little bit about how to manage your data and some considerations for when you are working with datasets of of large sizes in general.
+Before we begin organizing our project we will first talk a little bit about how to manage your data and some considerations for when you are working with datasets of large sizes in general.

 * Download [Data management slides]()